Jonqora/VibeCheckMyProf/SET-UP/WebGuide.md

 ## 2. Viewing A Professor's Data

-- Once the data has loaded, you will see an overview of the professor's reviews in a black box, along with individual course reviews for each course that has received ratings on RateMyProfessors, displayed in a pink box.
+- Once the data has loaded, you will see an overview of the professor's reviews in a black rectangle, along with individual course specific reviews, with ratings on RateMyProfessors, displayed in a pink rectangle.

 - For example, consider Professor Cinda Heeren from the University of British Columbia.
-Here reviews can be found at https://www.ratemyprofessors.com/professor/2302527
+Her reviews can be found at https://www.ratemyprofessors.com/professor/2302527

 ![CindaHeerenLink](img/CindaHeerenLink.png)

-- After the data is loaded, the professor's name is displayed in the black box along with the top three emotions found in the reviews.
+- After the data is loaded, the professor's name is displayed in the black rectangle along with the top three emotions found in the reviews.
 Below that, the 'Feels' section shows the sentiments associated with each review, and the number indicates how many reviews contain that sentiment.
 The quality and difficulty ratings are averaged from the ratings available on RateMyProfessors.
-Lastly, the 'Reviews' section displays the Positivity and Subjectivity scores from the reviews, as well as the average percentage of words spelled correctly in the review comments.
+Lastly, the 'Reviews' section displays the Positivity and Subjectivity scores from the sentiment results, as well as the average percentage of words spelled correctly in the review comments.

 ![CindaHeeren](img/CindaHeeren.png)

 - Below that, you can view the course-specific reviews.
+A drop-down menu will be available where you can select one course, or keep it on 'All' courses.
 Each course will display emojis representing the sentiment expressed in each review.

 ![CindaHeerenCourses](img/CindaHeerenCourses.png)